The Halifax Port Authority Administration Building was constructed from 1917 to 1928.

 Built in 1963 this steel frame building, was transformed into our home porting facility - the Cunard Centre.
 When not in use by cruise ships this facility can be used for special events such as dinners, weddings and trade shows.

-Built in 1923 with a second story added in 1955 and was later remodeled in 1998.
-Tenants include the Cultural Federations of Nova Scotia Garrison Brewery, the Java Factory, NSCAD's Seeds Gallery, Del Sol and many artisans.
+Built in 1923 with a second story added in 1955 and was later remodelled in 1998.
+Tenants include the Canadian Museum of Immigration at Pier 21, the Cultural Federations of Nova Scotia, the Java Factory, Garrison Brewery and many artisans.